-To date, all FairFX revenues are derived from customers based in the UK.
+To date, all FairFX revenues are derived from customers based in the UK and there are no current plans to launch into any other countries based in the European Union.
 There is therefore no regulatory impact on the current or near future revenue of FairFX due to the loss of regulatory passporting permissions to the EU.
-Clearly, any negative macroeconomic effects of Brexit could impact the business, but the Group has a robust operation and revenue stream and hence the Board are confident in the prospects for the business regardless of the outcome.
+Clearly, any negative macro-economic effects of Brexit could impact the business, but the Group has a robust operation and revenue stream and hence the Board are confident in the prospects for the business regardless of the outcome.